Illegal immigration to the United States: 2018 family separation policy

-In April 2018, then-attorney general of the Trump administration Jeff Sessions announced a family separation policy regarding migrants crossing the U.S. southern border without a visa.
+In April 2018, then-attorney general of the Trump administration Jeff Sessions announced a family separation policy regarding migrants crossing the US southern border without a visa.
 Migrants and accompanying family members who had entered the country who were alleged to have entered illegally and were apprehended or turned themselves in to Border Control agents were charged with criminal entry.
-If these family units had children, they were separated, with adults placed in detention centers to await immigration proceedings and the children in separate facilities or with a relative already in the U.S. There was widespread condemnation of this policy including that of notable evangelical Christian leaders such as Franklin Graham.
+If these family units had children, they were separated, with adults placed in detention centers to await immigration proceedings and the children in separate facilities or with a relative already in the US.
+There was widespread condemnation of this policy including that of notable evangelical Christian leaders such as Franklin Graham.

 Countries of origin

-According to the U.S. Department of Homeland Security, the countries of origin for the largest numbers of illegal immigrants are as follows (latest of 2017):
+According to the US Department of Homeland Security, the countries of origin for the largest numbers of illegal immigrants are as follows (as of 2014):

 According to the Migration Policy Institute, Mexicans represented 53% of the illegal immigrant population.
 The next largest percentages were from Asia (16%), El Salvador (6%), and Guatemala (5%).

 The Urban Institute also estimates "between 65,000 and 75,000 Canadians currently live illegally in the United States."

+According to the Pew Research Center, there are an estimated 725,000 Indian nationals living in the US illegally, making them the third largest group after the nationals from Mexico and El Salvador.

+A study at the Johns Hopkins University (JHU) found that the number of asylum seekers from India in the U.S. increased from 9,000 in 2018 to 51,000 in 2023, a rise of 466%.
+Since the US immigration system allows foreigners arrested at the border to request asylum, these requests highlight a trend of increasing illegal immigration to the US.
+The number of Indian nationals arrested for illegal border crossings in the U.S. rose from 1,000 in 2020 to 43,000 in 2023.

 Trends

 In 2017, illegal border crossing arrests hit a 46-year low, and were down 25% from the previous year.
-NPR stated that immigrants may be less likely to attempt to enter the U.S. illegally because of President Trump's stance on illegal immigration.
+NPR stated that immigrants may be less likely to attempt to enter the US illegally because of President Trump's stance on illegal immigration.
 The majority of illegal immigrants come from Mexico.
-Studies have shown that 40 million foreign born residents live in the U.S. 11.7 million of that population is illegal.
+Studies have shown that 40 million foreign born residents live in the US, while 11.7 million of that population is illegal.
 During the 1950s, there were 45,000 documented immigrants from Central America.
 In the 1960s, this number more than doubled to 100,000.
 In the decade after, it increased to 134,000.
-In 2019, after being threatened with punitive tariffs, Mexico agreed to a deal with the U.S. to better stem the flow of migrants passing through the country to enter the U.S. In September 2019, Mexican foreign minister Marcelo Ebrard stated that immigration to the U.S. through Mexico has decreased significantly, and that this trend is "irreversible. ...
-It is something that we think will be permanent.”
+In 2019, after being threatened with punitive tariffs, Mexico agreed to a deal with the US to better stem the flow of migrants passing through the country to enter the US.
+In September 2019, Mexican foreign minister Marcelo Ebrard stated that immigration to the U.S. through Mexico has decreased significantly, and that this trend is "irreversible. ...
+It is something that we think will be permanent."